 How You Can Help

 As a nonprofit, Lakewood invest proceeds in a perpetual care fund to support the long-term maintenance of Lakewood’s grounds and buildings.
-However, because this is a large expense outside of regular maintenance, we have created a Memorial Tree Program to provide visitors with an opportunity to sponsor the planting of a new tree in memory of a loved one.
+However, because this is a large expense outside of regular maintenance, we are accepting donations to help support the planting of new trees at Lakewood through our Lakewood Heritage Foundation.

 Addressing Damaged Grass

 In addition to our beautiful tree canopy, Lakewood is home to numerous wildlife species, including ducks, geese, fox, deer, and wild turkeys.
-While we enjoy the beauty of the wildlife here, some animals’ eating habits are, unfortunately, destructive to grass.
+While we enjoy the beauty of the wildlife here, some of the animals’ eating habits can be, unfortunately, destructive.
 If you spot areas in the cemetery that look “dug up,” that is where wild turkeys have been digging for food.
-We have been working to re-sod as many of these areas as quickly as we can, and this work will continue into the summer.
+We have been working to re-sod as many of these areas as quickly as we can, and this work will continue ongoing.

 We appreciate your patience and support as we work to keep Lakewood beautiful despite the challenges that nature sometimes presents us.
-We’ll keep you up to date with developments via this website and information at our main office.
+We’ll keep you up to date with developments via this website.
 Direct any questions to us at email@example.com or call (612)822-2171.